akdel/OptiScan/README.md

 # OptiScan Tool

-Photomap is an open source tool for extraction of nick and backbone signals from provided Bionano optical map tiff images.
-Photomap is able to transform nick signals into nicking site coordinates and write in BNX format.
+OptiScan is an open source tool for extraction of nick and backbone signals from provided Bionano Genomics optical map TIFF images.
+OptiScan is able to transform nick signals into nicking site coordinates and output these in the BNX format for further processing.

 ## Requirements